 Italy’s declaration of war on France and the UK during 10 June 1940 placed warplanes of the Regia Aeronautica astride the traditional British sea route to Indian Ocean ports through the Mediterranean Sea and the Suez Canal.
 The access of the Regia Marina to the Axis arsenal approximately trebled the numbers of battleships, cruisers and submarines available to the Axis powers.
 Between September 1939 and June 1940, the British had held the eastern end of the Mediterranean Sea and France the western end, but on 25 June 1940 the fall of France ended the participation of the French navy in the Allied domination of the Mediterranean Sea.
 The British based a major force at each end of the Mediterranean Sea as Vice Admiral Sir James Somerville’s Force 'H' at Gibraltar and Admiral Sir Andrew Cunningham’s Mediterranean Fleet at Alexandria in northern Egypt, and also used the island of Malta in the central part of the Mediterranean Sea as a secondary but nonetheless vital base of operations.
 In September 1940, the Italian invasion of Egypt took place from Africa Settentrionale Italiana, as Libya was designated, leading to the capture of Sidi Barrani, and the Italian army invaded Greece in 'Esigenza 'G' during the following October.

-Early in November 1940, the Italian offensive in Greece had been defeated and the Italian battleships Littorio, Conte di Cavour and Duilio had been damaged by Royal Navy torpedo bombers in 'Judgement'.
-The ship losses of the Italian fleet now made it easier for the British to supply Malta and Greece. the latter in 'Lustre'.
-The Axis forces involved in the Western Desert campaign were supplied across the Mediterranean Sea by convoys from Italy to Libya, where Tripoli was the main destination for such convoys.
+Early in November 1940, the Italian offensive in Greece had been defeated and the Italian battleships Littorio, Conte di Cavour and Caio Duilio had been damaged by Royal Navy torpedo bombers in the 'Judgement' attack on Taranto.
+The ship losses of the Italian fleet now made it easier for the British to supply Malta and Greece, the latter in 'Lustre'.
+The Axis forces involved in the 'Campaign for the Western Desert' were supplied across the Mediterranean Sea by convoys from Italy to Libya, where Tripoli was the main destination for such convoys.
 Lesser ports farther to the east, including Benghazi, were also used for the delivery of men, equipment and fuel.
 The normal wartime route for Italian supply deliveries to Libya was about 600 mi (966 km) westward round Sicily and then hugged the coast from Tunisia eastward to Tripoli, a route selected in an effort to evade the attentions of British warplanes, surface warships and submarines from Malta.
 Once they had reached North Africa, Axis supplies had to be carried huge distances by road or in small consignments on coastal trading vessels, the distance from Tripoli to Benghazi being about 650 miles (1050 km).

 Between 1 June and 31 October, British forces based at Malta sank about 220,000 tons of Axis shipping on the African convoy routes: of this total, 94,000 tons succumbed to the warships and submarines of the Royal Navy and 115,000 tons to the warplanes of the Royal Air Force and Fleet Air Arm from Malta and Egypt.
 Loaded Axis ships sailing to Africa comprised some 90% of these losses and the Malta-based squadrons were responsible for about 75% of ships sunk by aircraft.
 In October 1941 the British re-established Force 'K' as a flotilla of surface ships at Malta for the first time since April, plus a detachment of Fairey Swordfish single-engined torpedo bombers.
 Italian air reconnaissance discovered the ships on 21 October and cancelled sailings for Tripoli, leaving only the inferior facilities at Benghazi for the nourishment of the Axis land and air forces.